Utapoi/Karaoke.Web/README.md

 <br><br>

-## Features

-- 🎵 Explore a vast collection of Japanese songs for karaoke.
+🎵 Explore a vast collection of Japanese songs for karaoke.

-- 🔍 Search for songs by title, artist, or anime.
+🔍 Search for songs by title, artist, or anime.

-- 📜 View song lyrics synchronized with the music playback.
+📜 View song lyrics synchronized with the music playback.

-- 🎤 Sing along with on-screen highlighting of lyrics.
+🎤 Sing along with on-screen highlighting of lyrics.

-- ⚙️ Customize the karaoke experience with adjustable settings for music, vocals, and effects.
+⚙️ Customize the karaoke experience with adjustable settings for music, vocals, and effects.

-- 🎶 Create and save personalized karaoke playlists.
+🎶 Create and save personalized karaoke playlists.

-- 🌐 Multiplayer mode for singing and competing with others.
+🌐 Multiplayer mode for singing and competing with others.

-- 🎁 Unlock special rewards and bonuses by achieving high scores.
+🎁 Unlock special rewards and bonuses by achieving high scores.

-- 📊 Track your singing progress and performance statistics.
+📊 Track your singing progress and performance statistics.

-- 🔥 Discover trending songs and popular playlists.
+🔥 Discover trending songs and popular playlists.

 <br><br>